 Every time four hydrogen atoms forms a helium atom, there’s a bit of energy left over, and that loose energy shoots out of stars as light and heat.
 Inside the Sun, and other stars, millions of hydrogen atoms smash together and become helium atoms every second of every day.
 “Fusion” means “two things becoming one thing,” and it’s nuclear fusion because it’s the nuclei of atoms that are fusing.

 Where does the energy come from?

 Each hydrogen atom has one electron and one proton.
 So four of them have four electrons and four protons.
 After they smash together into a helium atom, the new atom has two electrons, two protons, and two neutrons.
 (You make a neutron by combining an electron with a proton.)
 So the reassembly works out evenly; there aren’t any parts left over.
 Where does the energy come from then?
 What makes the stars shine and be hot?

 People can create fusion reactions too: that’s what a hydrogen bomb is.
 People create a nuclear fission reaction.
 At the center of that reaction there’s a lot of heat – like in the center of the Sun – and that makes the hydrogen atoms hot enough to fuse with each other.
-A lot of people would like to create controlled fusion reactions, to use for electrical power, but nobody has figured out how to do it yet.
+That makes a huge explosion.
+The United States dropped two hydrogen bombs on Japan, decades ago, and killed a lot of people.
+Since then, nobody has used a hydrogen bomb to kill anybody else.

 Today, seven countries know how to make nuclear bombs: the United States, Russia, China, India, Pakistan, Israel, and North Korea.
 But nobody knows how to make slow, controlled fusion reactions.
 Scientists would like to create controlled fusion reactions, to use for sustainable electrical power, but nobody has figured out how to do it yet.
 If we could do that, it would help slow down global warming, because we wouldn’t be using fossil fuels for energy anymore.